 Garden of Excellence

 Naples Botanical Garden is a 170-acre, world-class garden paradise that features plants from around the world.
-We are also the youngest garden in history to receive the American Public Gardens Association’s prestigious Award for Garden Excellence.
+We are also the youngest garden in history to receive the American Public Gardens Association’s prestigious Award for Garden Excellence in 2017.

 From our commitment to our local communities, to our award-winning horticultural design and our comprehensive approach to sustainability, Naples Botanical Garden is truly a special place.
 None of this would be possible without generous support.
 We believe we have the most committed and impressive group of members, donors and volunteers.
 They have been instrumental to our success so far, and we know they will help us achieve our bold vision for the future.